 2020 Article in The Coat of Arms: Journal for the Heraldry Society putting forward the argument that the famous Medici symbol was initially inspired by ancient Etruscan sculpture.

 2019 Article in the Journal of Art Crime giving further evidence to suggest that the Vatican’s Laocoön and His Sons was forged by Michelangelo as an authentic antiquity and was inspired by a prestigious illustration for Dante’s Divine Comedy.

 2017Article in The Burlington Magazine art history journal arguing that the painter Paula Modersohn-Becker was influenced by Dante Rossetti.

 2011 PGCE teacher training qualification in art and design, Bristol.

 2008 First entry in Who’s Who in Art (Hilmarton Manor Press).

-1992 Lord Bath bought a painting, Around the Bucket, for Longleat House.
+1992 Lord Bath bought a painting of chickens, Around the Bucket, for Longleat House.

 1990-1994 Worked as an illustrator.
 Watercolour illustrations for BBC TV Playdays stories, and for The World’s Stage poetry book (Ginn).

 1990 Degree in illustration and graphic design (first class), Bristol.